 Explaining Expenditure in Context

-Sections below further define, explain, and illustrate expenditure.
-Note especially that the term appears in context with similar and related terms from accounting, budgeting, and finance.
+Sections below further explain and illustrate expenditure, in context with relevant terms from accounting, budgeting, and finance.

 Businesspeople use quite a few different terms referring to payments and spending obligations.
-Many, however, confuse spending-related terms or use them interchangeably when they are not truly synonyms and are not interchangeable.
+Many, however, confuse different spending terms or use them interchangeably when they are not truly synonyms and are not interchangeable.
 Some, for instance, see the terms expensive and costly as meaning the same thing.
 And, many make little distinction between the terms expense, expenditure, and cost.

-These terms all have different meanings, however.
+These terms all have different meanings in business, however.
 While there may be no harm in confusing these terms in everyday conversation, those responsible for business planning, budgeting, and financial accounting need to understand precisely the meaning of each.

 Cost and Costing in Accounting

 To accountants, cost primarily means an amount of money that firms give up or pay out to acquire something, usually goods or services.
 The name of an accounting activity, cost accounting, is an example of this usage.

-In cost accounting, accountants use the term cost object to refer to any item associated with a cost figure of its own.
+In cost accounting, accountants use the term cost object to refer to any item having a cost figure of its own.
 The term applies to a very wide range of items, which accountants "cost" by estimation, by direct measurement, or by allocation or apportionment.
 Cost object items may include, for instance:

-- Services (such as consulting services with a specified cost).
+- Services (such as consulting services with a definite cost).

 - Goods (such as raw materials for producing products).

-- Products (for example, a product whose costs of design, development, and production are specified).
+- Products (e.g., a product whose costs of design, development, and production are specified).

 - Projects (e.g., a product design project).

-- Customers (customers are cost object when there is a cost of selling or service delivery is known).
+- Customers (customers are cost object when there is a cost of selling or service delivery ).

-- Contracts (such as a product warranty support contract, when the costs of contract creation and service delivery are known).
+- Contracts (such as a product warranty support contract, when contract and service delivery have definite costs).